razzius/fish-functions/README.md

 Like `mv` but uses `-i` flag by default, which will warn you if `mv` would overwrite a destination file.

+Files that are committed in git are not considered at risk of being overwritten, and do not prompt.

-Also warns you if you are trying to move a directory symlink which is ending in slash:
+`move` also warns you if you are trying to move a directory symlink which is ending in slash:

 ```fish
 $ mkdir mydir